coveooss/coveo-python-oss/coveo-pyproject/README.md

 pydev = true
 ```

-The marker above comes with a few behavior differences for the project:
+The marker above comes with a few behavior differences in the way it interacts with pyproject and poetry:

 - it cannot be packaged, published or even pip-installed.
 - `pyproject ci` will skip it